 All of these are perfectly valid steps but they all are missing the most important beginning steps.
 YOU!
-When looking for the perfect job, dont start by looking outwards at others and what they have to offer, the best place to start is inwards and who you are.
+When looking for the perfect job,

 If you start with what jobs are available, you have given all your power and control away to other people, you are reacting rather than creating what you need to be fulfilled and happy.
 The possibility of a perfect match between you and your job falls dramatically, and you may end up yet another passenger in a corporation.

 It is like looking for a love partner just in one place looking around a room, asking who is available and then moving in with the first person who puts their hand up.
 You wouldn’t do it with love, so why would you do it with something that you will spend a lot of time and passion on?

 If you want to be in the perfect job, the first place to start is with your key values.
 Your values will determine where you spend your time, energy and money.

 When you know what is important to you, you have started to write your own selection criteria for a job.
 For